malan88/malan88.github.io-src/content/intro.md

 Git has assumed this level of dominance for several reasons:

-1. It is ingeniously designed, representing a major leap over the previous bazaar of version control software, and you can realize this by reading from [the profusion of old timers saying it][9]
+1. It is ingeniously designed, representing a major leap over the previous bazaar of version control software: you can see this by reading from [the profusion of old timers saying it][9].
 2. _IT IS FOSS_.

 The fact that it is FOSS is key.
 It is because of the governance nature of FOSS